xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-04-en.md

 Comment by Aiko explaining her setup:
 > I work with just one laptop.
 I also keep 4-5 mobile phones in handy for the frequent test of our APIs.
-> Regularly working in the lounge sofa then moving into the car for the kids' after-school activities.
+> Regularly working on the lounge sofa then moving into the car for the kids' after-school activities.
 > As the lounge is now occupied by kids since the school closure started, I work on the dining table.

 Comment by Akira:
 > This my WFH setup.
-I usually close my MacBook at home when external display is connected due to
+I usually close my MacBook at home when an external display is connected due to
 > the space on my desk.
-When I  have video meeting, I will open the MacBook or use mobile phone to send video.
+When I a have video meeting, I will open the MacBook or use a mobile phone to send video.

 ### Surya and Jules